 Because I am not spending energy trying to capture everything, I get to be properly in the conversation.
 That does mean things sometimes go off on tangents.
 There are side quests.
 Conversations wander.
 But that is also where the interesting stuff happens.

 Creativity rarely shows up in the neat, pre-agreed agenda item.
 It shows up in the detours.
-Knowing the meeting is fully captured means I can follow those threads without worrying that I am losing something important along the way.
+Knowing the meeting is captured means I can follow those threads without worrying that I am losing something important along the way.

 I also use tl;dv as a confidence check.
 Before following up, I will check what I actually said rather than what I think I said.
-That distinction matters more than people like to admit.
+That matters a lot more than people like to admit.
 Memory is unreliable, especially at the end of a long day. tl;dv gives you receipts, which is oddly calming.

-And yes, I have searched for people talking about me.
+And yes, I have searched for my own name.
 I could pretend I have not, but that would be a lie.
+Search only reaches meetings I already have access to, so this is less exciting than it sounds, and admin controls decide who can see what in the first place.
 Thankfully, so far it has all been praise.
-There are also admin controls in place, which is probably for the best, for everyone involved.
 The point is not the ego boost.
 It is the ability to ground your perception in reality rather than guesswork.

 Criticism of tl;dv